Spey: smooth inference for reinterpretation studies: Introduction

+Analyzing the vast amounts of data from the LHC involves statistical modeling to distill meaningful information from experimental results, enabling inferences about new physics.
+While recent strides have been made in publishing complete statistical models, most analyses offer limited information, prompting the emergence of approximated approaches to capture the likelihood distribution of the original statistical models~\cite{Barlow:2004wg, CMS-NOTE-2017-001, Buckley:2018vdr, Fichet:2016gvx, Cranmer:2013hia}.
+Particularly in cases with limited correlation information, simplistic Gaussian toy model-based approaches have been utilized (see ref.~\cite{Dumont:2014tja} for an example).
+Hence, inconsistencies arise in the publication of statistical models or data to construct them, leading to inaccurate inference of the new theories.
+The recent efforts by the HS3 collaboration\footnote{Details can be found in \href{https://github.com/hep-statistics-serialization-standard/hep-statistics-serialization-standard}{this GitHub repository}.} show promising advancements in standardization of likelihoods.
+However, numerous applications continue to rely on statistical models that fall outside the standardized prescriptions of the HS3 proposal, posing a significant challenge in their utilization.

-This study introduces a novel cross-platform Python-based package, \spey, harnessing the power of a versatile plug-in system to support various likelihood prescriptions for statistical hypothesis inference\footnote{The name of the package comes from the Spey River in Scottish Highlands.}.
-These alternative likelihood prescriptions, referred to as ``backend'' implementations, can be seamlessly integrated into our package.
-By adhering to our plug-in design guidelines, existing inference packages can be adapted, or new ones can be developed, enabling each likelihood prescription to be utilized within a unified set of functionalities.
-Consequently, our package maintains complete agnosticism towards specific implementations, providing a cohesive and flexible framework for likelihood inference.
-Moreover, this design ensures future-proofing by allowing the integration of novel likelihood prescriptions that have yet to be proposed, further enhancing the package's versatility and adaptability.
+This study introduces a new cross-platform Python-based package, \spey.\footnote{The name of the package is inspired by the Spey River in the Scottish Highlands.} This package harnesses a versatile plug-in system supporting standardized likelihood prescriptions for statistical hypothesis testing; computing exclusion limits, assessing discovery significance, and conducting parameter fitting.
+It accommodates various likelihood prescriptions, referred to as ``backend'' implementations, seamlessly integrating existing inference packages or facilitating the development of new ones.
+This design ensures agnosticism towards specific implementations, providing a flexible framework for likelihood inference, even for yet-to-be-proposed prescriptions.

-Leveraging this inherent flexibility, our package comes equipped with a comprehensive set of default approximated likelihood approaches specifically tailored for counting experiments such as those conducted at the LHC.
+Leveraging this flexibility, \spey\ offers default approximated likelihood approaches specifically tailored for counting experiments such as those conducted at the LHC, i.e. simplified likelihood framework~\cite{CMS-NOTE-2017-001, Buckley:2018vdr}.
 These approaches encompass both correlated and uncorrelated Poisson-based likelihood prescriptions.
-To enhance the precision of the approximation of the original likelihood distribution, we also integrate skewness through a third moment expansion, as proposed in ref.~\cite{Buckley:2018vdr}.
+However, these approaches tend to over-exclude certain parameter spaces.
+To mitigate this, we propose an alternative likelihood approximation incorporating asymmetric background uncertainties, yielding a more precise approximation of the original likelihood distribution.